nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Flag**: A specifier to indicate the start of an argument after a command.
 E.g. `n/` represents a name flag
 * **Regex**: A regular expression, which is a sequence of characters that specifies a match pattern
 * **Member**: A member is a special type of contact that has the role `Member` in its `roles`
+- **Profile**: A collection of contacts in the system, identified by a profile name
 ___

 ## **Appendix: Instructions for manual testing**